gqsnt/lol_arena_stat_anvil_calculator/README.md

 Defines the `StatShard` enumeration, which represents different types of stat shards.
 This module includes methods for generating all variants of stat shards, including the special "Pristine" shard.

+### anvil_stat_analyzer.rs

+This module provides an advanced analysis of rolled stats over multiple rounds, selecting high-priority shards and analyzing the results.

+### anvil_stat_calculator.rs

+An interactive command-line tool that allows users to roll for stat shards, reset stats, and stop the simulation through a menu-based interface.